douglaslz/Search_Movies/README.md

 This project is created with ReactJs and using the api provider http://www.omdbapi.com/.

-It is deploy in this server http://moviesweb.surge.sh/
+It is deploy on this server http://moviesweb.surge.sh/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).